dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 This is running the bash interpreter and instructing it to run a command.
 All of that command (including the pipe) happens now in the container.

-A similar thing happens in the case of using other shell features like environmente variables and command substitution.
+A similar thing happens in the case of using other shell features like **environment variables** and **command substitution**.
 We must ensure we're using the variable value in the container and the command substitution takes place in the container too.
 Let's illustrate this in the following bonus exercises.

 **Bonus exercise 1**.
 Explain why these two commands return different things